GoogleCloudPlatform/cicd-foundation/exercises/E1_git-clone/README.md

 Having opened your Cloud Workstation, let's deploy an Hello World application to GKE Autopilot!

-First, let's fork or clone the following Git repository:
+First, let's fork and/or clone the following Git repository:

 ```
 https://github.com/googlecloudplatform/cicd-jumpstart